The Mole (Australian TV series) season 1: Episode 1

 Hostage Rescue: The players were told to pick someone to be woken up very early the next morning.
 On a majority vote, Patrick was chosen.
 The host woke him in his hotel room at 3:07 AM the next morning and blindfolded him, taking him to a white-walled cell 45 minutes by car drive from the hotel.
 When the other nine gathered for breakfast, they found maps on their table to give them a starting point to find Patrick.
-They were split into three groups, one traveling by car, one by helicopter, and one by boat.
+They were split into three groups, one travelling by car, one by helicopter, and one by boat.
 If they found Patrick within two hours, they'd win $10,000 for the group kitty.
 They had mobile phones to contact one another and the hostage.
 Shortly after the assignment began, the host phoned Patrick and offered him one final clue - he needed to find a blue envelope.
 He found it under his bed, and it contained a note that stated that each vehicle had in it a key, but only one key would unlock him.
 As soon as Patrick looked out the window and noticed the radio towers across the river from him, the helicopter found him.
 The boat team was out of contact for most of the assignment, until Rocky noticed that Abby seemed to be hiding an extra phone battery.
 After the helicopter found them and dropped a message in a bottle with the details of their assignment, all three vehicles made it to Patrick's cell in time.
 They each found their keys, and found the one that unlocked him, the one from the boat.
 It seemed the $10,000 was won.
 However, in pursuit of the hostage, Ben drove extremely erratically and well above the speed limit, such that the police tried to pull him over.
 Ben failed to pull over and kept driving, and was shown later answering to the police for his infraction.
 The prize for the challenge was also revoked.